Equal Pay Registration Certificate (EPRC) - FAQS

 A business includes an individual, partnership, corporation, LLC, association, business, trust, person, or entity for whom employees are gainfully employed.

-New Businesses: New private businesses with 100 or more employees in Illinois and that are required to file an EEO-1 with the Federal Equal Employment Opportunity must visit the survey of business contacts; IDOL will then provide you with an EPRC deadlie due date, which will provide 120 days for your business to complete its submission.
+New Businesses: New private businesses that have 100 or more employees in Illinois and that are required to file an EEO-1 with the Federal Equal Employment Opportunity must visit the survey of business contacts; IDOL will then provide you with an EPRC deadline due date, which will provide 120 days for your business to complete its submission.
 Once a new business has received an Equal Pay Registration Certificate, it is required to recertify every two years after the initial certification was issued (See FAQ 4).

 Public Employers: Public employers are not required to obtain an Equal Pay Registration Certificate.
 Public employers are government agencies, school districts, and other sub-entities of government.
 Religious organizations are not included in “public employers”.